Why Work With Us?

 Why is my agreement in perpetuity?

-All of our agreements are in perpetuity mainly because we work with thousands of content creators on an ongoing basis.
-If our agreements had an expiry date this would mean we would need to regularly renew thousands of agreements each month.
+All of our agreements are in perpetuity, mainly because we work with thousands of content creators on an ongoing basis.
+If our agreements had an expiry date, this would mean we would need to regularly renew thousands of agreements each month.

-As well as helping minimise the admin work required to keep up to date with all the agreements we have in place, almost every content creator we work with finds in perpetuity agreements really useful due to no extra effort being required from their end once they have agreed to work with us.
+As well as helping minimise the admin work required to keep up to date with all the agreements we have in place, almost every content creator we work with finds perpetual agreements really useful due to no extra effort being required from their end once they have agreed to work with us.

 Do I have to remove my video from my social media?

 Absolutely not.
-We never ask content creators to remove their videos from their social channels as we find this to be extremely unfair.
+We never ask content creators to remove their videos from their social channels, as we find this to be extremely unfair.

-As the content creator and the copyright holder of your video, you have the right to keep your video on our social media channels and post them on your own pages over and over as you wish.
+As the content creator and the copyright holder of your video, you have the right to keep your video on our social media channels and post it on your own pages over and over as you wish.

-We only manage the third party enquiries that your video might attract so if someone gets in touch with you to license/use your video you would simply need to send this enquiry over to licensing@ark.media or let them know that the video is licensed by ARK Media so they can contact us.
+We only manage the third-party enquiries that your video might attract, so if someone gets in touch with you to license/use your video, you would simply need to send this enquiry over to licensing@ark.media or let them know that the video is licensed by ARK Media, so they can contact us.

 Do I get a say in who the video gets sold to?

-We work with many media outlets around the globe and once the video has been pushed out to our clients and content partners the video can be purchased by over 2000 media companies at any hour of the day.
+We work with many media outlets around the globe, and once the video has been pushed out to our clients and content partners, the video can be purchased by over 2000 media companies at any hour of the day.

 If you have any issues with a specific publisher, we may be able to make an exception.
 Just let us know!